 2. Rotate your tires regularly

 Rotation makes tires last longer.
 Tires wear out unevenly on most vehicles.
 Tires on the drive train part of the vehicle wear out quicker.
 To help balance this wear, rotating your tires helps spread the weight to all four tires.
-In most cars, only one or two wheels actually drive the car at a time, which can cause uneven tire wear.
-Even all-wheel-drive vehicles can see uneven wear, as most shift the drive from one wheel to another.
-Rotating tires by moving them to different wheel positions gives tires on drive wheels a rest and evens out wear.
+In most cars, only one or two wheels drive the car at a time, which can cause uneven tire wear.
+Even all-wheel-drive vehicles can see uneven wear as most shift the drive from one wheel to another.
+Rotating tires by moving them to different wheel positions gives tires on drive wheels a rest and even outwear.
 Get your tires rotated regularly (every second oil change or 5,000 miles) to ensure even tire wear.

 3. Make sure your tires are aligned by checking your alignment twice a year